-In general, though, early pregnancy symptoms usually appear about five to six weeks after the first day of your last period.
+In general, though, early pregnancy symptoms usually appear about four to six weeks after the first day of your last period.

-Over 50% of women get pregnancy symptoms by this point.
+59% of women get pregnancy symptoms by the end of week five.

 As the weeks go by, you might also find what you experience one day will be utterly different from the next.